 5 Tax Breaks New Parents Should Know AboutTax breaks can make raising children a little more affordable.

 Men Reveal What They Love About Being A DadThree dads share what fatherhood means to them.

 Percentage of Stay-At-Home Moms On The Rise After Decades of DeclineAccording to a new study by the Pew Research Center, the percentage of U.S. mothers who don't work outside the home has risen over the past 10 years after decades of decline.

 Stop Bullying: What Can Be Done From HomeBullying is one of the most serious issues facing our kids today.
 While incidences of bullying have escalated in schools and on the playground, here are some tips that you can implement from home to help keep your child safe.

 Preparing Your Child: Grade School to High SchoolA guidance counselor and a College Options coordinator offer advice to parents on how to address your teen's concerns about moving from grade school to high school.

+Monitoring your kids on Facebook?
+That's so 2009.
 After Friendster came MySpace.
 By the time Facebook dominated social media, parents had joined the party, too.
 But the online scene has changed - dramatically, as it turns out - and these days even if you're friends with your own kids on Facebook, it doesn't mean you know what they're doing.